-According to the National Institute of Mental Health, in the United States alone, around 12.5% of adults experience a phobia of a specific situation or object at some point in their lives.
+According to the National Institute of Mental Health, in the United States alone, around

 This article describes what a phobia is and outlines the different categories of phobia.
 It also lists some of the most common and least common phobias, as well as some ways a person can treat a phobia.

 A phobia is an overwhelming or debilitating fear, usually of something that poses no real danger at all.
 If it does pose some danger, the person’s response is usually out of proportion to the actual danger it poses.